-We’re launching our very own podcast, 'Get Lost in Great Film with James King'.
-Over six episodes, the critic and all round film buff will be asking some of the best known names in the film and entertainment industry about their favourite big screen moments.
-Each week will delve into a different theme — such as love, comedy and music — with a special guest perfectly placed to discuss that subject and share a few inside secrets.
+We’ve launched our very own podcast, 'Get Lost in Great Film with James King'.
+Over six episodes, the critic and all round film buff asks some of the best known names in the film and entertainment industry about their favourite big screen moments.
+Each week delved into a different theme — such as love, comedy and music — with a special guest perfectly placed to discuss that subject and share a few inside secrets.

 In the very first episode, James is joined by comedian, writer, actor and self-proclaimed Steven Tyler lookalike, Ellie Taylor, to discuss her favourite big screen comedy moments and the joy that comes with getting lost in a great film for a couple of hours.

 James chats with Ellie about her love for honesty and awkwardness in comedy, from Four Weddings and a Funeral to Mrs Doubtfire, as well as the unexpected moments of hilarity in Guardians of the Galaxy and THAT dress scene in Bridesmaids.

 - Four Weddings and a Funeral

 - Guardians of the Galaxy

 Ellie Taylor is an English comedian and regular on panel shows such as 8 Out of 10 Cats, Mock the Weekend and The Mash Report.

 In the second episode of our podcast, 1917 and Rogue One: A Star Wars Story actor Daniel Mays joins James King to chat all things cinematography.

 Daniel reflects upon his own cinematic experiences, including filming the Dunkirk scene in Atonement and how draining but important the process was, method acting and what it was like to be a part of 1917.